 No matter which hosting company you like, most of them have similar plans & packages that I mentioned at the beginning.

 Which hosting plan is the best for a beginner

 Assuming you’re planning to build a new website as soon as possible.
 So keep three things in mind:

 - You don’t have any existing traffics or visitors at this time.

-- Your new website will not get huge traffics overnight and it will take some time.
+- Your new website will not get huge traffic overnight and it will take some time.

-- Also, you have to make sure that you need a good server speed and your website loads quickly.
+- Also, you have to make sure that you need good server speed so that your website loads quickly.

 So considering the above three points, you don’t need an exclusive hosting plan & package at the beginning.
 Purchasing a costly hosting package will not hurt your website but waste your money.